-Under Noosa Council Local Law 2 (Animal Management), owners are responsible for ensuring their animals don’t cause a nuisance by making excessive noise that disrupts or inhibits any normal activity ordinarily carried out in nearby properties.
+Under Noosa Council Local Law 2 (Animal Management), owners are responsible for ensuring their animals don’t cause a nuisance by making excessive noise that unreasonably disrupts or inhibits any normal activity ordinarily carried out in nearby properties.

-A nuisance may occur if (in the opinion of an Authorised Officer) there is sufficient evidence to support the observation that others are being affected by the activity of the offending animal.
+A nuisance may occur if (in the opinion of an Authorised Officer) there is sufficient evidence to support the observation that others are being significantly affected by the activity of the offending animal.

 - Holding a conversation

 First, try talking to your neighbour about the issue.
 Making contact in person is a good start to a good resolution.
 If you are not comfortable approaching your neighbour, there is a letter attached below which you can use as a guide for contacting your neighbour in writing.